 Check for Yourself

 First, you’ll want to ensure that your foundation is straight.
-Use the appropriate tools to sight down the length of your foundation from corner to corner; these walls should be straight, up and down as well as side to side.
+Use the appropriate tools to sight down the length from corner to corner; these walls should be straight, up and down as well as side to side.
 Use a level to see if any walls are leaning, too.
-If it turns out that there is a bulge or curve in your foundation, that may mean that your foundation has in fact shifted, or it may mean that the soil that surrounds your foundation is expanding and contracting, thereby putting undue amounts of pressure and stress on your walls.
+If it turns out that there is a bulge or curve in your foundation, that may mean that it has, in fact, shifted, or it may mean that the soil that surrounds your home is expanding and contracting, thereby putting undue amounts of pressure and stress on your walls.

 You should then probe your concrete foundation for weaknesses, poking it with a screwdriver and seeing if chipping or flaking occurs; if you can’t damage it, then you may be just fine, but if you are easily able to damage your foundation, then you have some serious problems to take care of.
 From here, you’re best-off contacting a professional; some big work lies ahead.